okayteakay/MLSA_Social_Projects/Blog_posts.md

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/ai.png" width="380">

 There is also an opportunity to collaborate.
 Imagine you are in a virtual conference room having an image of the particular organ in three dimensions in front of you.
 Rather than all of the participants being there just throughout a video conference, their avatars are there.
-And avatars can interact with the actual organ, dissect it, show particular areas and also have people look at different angles.
+And avatars can interact with the actual organ, dissect it and show particular areas.

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/group.gif" width="380">

 Okay, I'm not telling you fairy tales!
 All this is possible now with Microsoft Mesh.
 More recently Microsoft has announced that Mesh can be launched directly out of Microsoft Teams which gives individuals and organizations an opportunity by leveraging collaboration tools such as Teams for telehealth and then launch into these environments.
 This is an incredible opportunity to provide intersection between the different Microsoft products and that's exactly what Microsoft is doing.
-We are taking a look at all the different technologies that we have available today everything from azure to teams to dynamics and all the platforms that we have built on top of it including Mesh and integrating them all.
+We are taking a look at all the different technologies that we have available today.
+Everything from Azure to Teams to Dynamics and all the platforms that we have built on top of it including Mesh and integrating them all.
 But at the centre of all of this is healthcare data.
 If we think about how healthcare data needs to flow from all the different systems, this diagram eases our job of understanding.

 <img src="https://github.com/okayteakay/MLSA_Social_Projects/blob/main/images/cloud.png" width="380">